Finding the Best Places to Retire Since 2006!

-The cute downtown, particularly Main Street, is noted for its antique stores, brewery, farmers' market, galleries and numerous eateries.
-The 100-year old train depot, also downtown, is the starting point for daily summer train rides along the scenic railway that runs through the area.
+The cute downtown, particularly Main Street, is noted for its fun antique stores, galleries and eateries.
+There is also a brewery and a farmers' market.
+The 102-year old train depot, also downtown, is the starting point for daily summer train rides along the scenic railway that runs through the area.
 The Arts Center in the renovated Fannin County Courthouse sponsors exhibits and festivals.
 The community theater produces dramas and hosts live music.
-Arts in the Park, acoustic music concerts, nightly music jams, ghost walks and historic tours are few of the fun local events.
+Arts in the Park, acoustic music concerts, nightly music jams, ghost walks and historic tours are few of the popular local events.
 Offering a bit of nostalgia is the Swan Drive-In Theatre, which has been operating since 1955 and is known for its deep fried Oreos and "fat and sloppy" burgers.

 Housing in town is mostly comprised of modest bungalows while residences in the woods range from secluded cabins to large chalets with expansive mountain views.
 Some of the newer residences are vacation homes.

 Shopping venues are geared to tourists, but an Ingles Market, a hardware store, a pharmacy and the like are enough to meet most basic needs.
 The city park has resident roosters, an outdoor pool and tennis courts.

 The neighboring Blue Ridge Lake has miles of shoreline, boat ramps, and a full-service marina.
 The canoe launch site below the lake's dam allows paddlers access to the Toccoa River.

 Cost of Living: 18% above the national average